simra-project/simra-ios/README.md

 Build with Xcode 10.2 for iOS >= 11.0

+## How to Build

+The suffix used in the `clientHash` to protect the upload is not part of the source code.
+To compile the project:

+- copy the file `Hash-Suffix.h.sample` to `Hash-Suffix.h`
+- replace the sample suffix #define HASH_SUFFIX @"mcc_simra"` with the suffix provided from the backend operator
+- compile

 ## Features

 - Internationalization (Base (Developer), en - English and de - Deutsch languages are available and are selected